 Digital Caliper: An Optional Tool for Working With PEX

-Although it isn’t a necessary tool for working with PEX, it’s handy for measuring the diameter of your existing PEX tube to determine the correct size.
+Depending on what job you’re taking on, you may want to have a digital caliper on hand.
+Although it isn’t required for working with PEX, it’s useful for measuring the diameter of your existing PEX tube to determine the correct size.
+And there are so many other uses for a caliper that we love having one in our toolkit.

-- [PRECISION]: The electronic measurement range is 0” - 6” and 0 mm – 150 mm with a resolution of 0.0005” / 1/128” / 0.01 mm and an accuracy...
+- THREE UNIT CONVERSION: The electronic digital caliper micrometer measurement range is 0” - 6” and 0 mm – 150 mm with a resolution of...

 Can I Use PEX In My RV?

+Absolutely!
+PEX is the plumbing choice that most RV manufacturers install in new RVs.
 PEX is lightweight, easy to work with, flexible and the best choice overall for most RV applications.
 Its light weight and flexibility make it perfect for our rolling homes.

 What Size PEX is Used In RVs?

-This is why we recommend the digital caliper linked above… so you can measure your PEX tubing before attempting to repair or replace it.
+As we mentioned above, ½” is the most common size used in RVs.
+However, some RV manufacturers may also use ⅜” PEX for smaller lines to individual faucets, typically as a cost-and-weight-saving measure.
+This is why we recommend the digital caliper linked above: to measure your PEX tubing before attempting to repair or replace it.
 You’ll need the correct size rings for the PEX tubing you’ll be using.

 You can also use this handy pipe size chart to measure the outer diameter of your pipes.